stivale/stivale/STIVALE2.md

                             //        half or not.
                             // Bit 2: If set to 1, enables protected memory ranges.
                             //        See the relevant section.
+                            // Bit 3: If set to 1, enables fully virtual kernel mappings
+                            //        for PMRs.
+Only works if PMRs are enabled.
                             // All other bits are undefined and must be 0.

     uint64_t tags;          // Pointer to the first tag of the linked list of